Even though the librarian who I talked to did not work at my county library, she helped me find exactly what I needed.

 - Positive return on small investment of staff hours

-- Encouraging innovation within a supported environment; centralized coordination and training means libraries don't have to provide administrative or technical support
+- Centralized coordination and training: you don’t have to provide administrative or technical support

 - Reaching new users and bringing them into the library or organizations

 Maryland AskUsNow! partner libraries and organizations provide coverage of a regular weekly schedule.
-For our academic and public libraries and organizations, this takes the form of monitoring chat queues.
-Our special libraries and organizations can participate in chat but mostly provide service in their area of expertise by responding to questions via follow-up or through an email web form.
+Our special libraries and organizations can participate in chat, but mostly provide service in their area of expertise by responding to questions via follow-up or through an email web form.

 There is no fee to participate.
 Libraries and organizations contribute to the cooperative by staffing designated hours of service.
-Current staffing availability at the partner library or organization and expected usage are considered when determining an appropriate schedule.
-The standard minimum contribution is five hours of chat coverage from one library system or organization each week.
-Academic partner libraries cover at least a quarter of their weekly schedule on both the "academic" and "public" Maryland queues.
+Current staffing availability and expected usage are considered when determining an appropriate schedule.
+The standard minimum contribution is five hours of chat coverage from one organization each week.
+Academic partner libraries cover at least a quarter of their weekly schedule on both the “academic” and “public” Maryland queues.

-Maryland AskUsNow! partner library systems and organizations return a signed Letter of Intent to Partner (.pdf) which promises at least one full year of active participation and provision of service.
-This letter is signed by the library or organization's director and sent to the Maryland AskUsNow!
+Maryland AskUsNow! partner library systems and organizations return a signed Letter of Intent to Partner, which promises at least one full year of active participation and provision of service.
+This letter is signed by the library or organization’s director and sent to the Maryland AskUsNow!
 Project Coordinator.
-Continued active participation and provision of service is assumed to continue after the first year unless other arrangements are communicated to the Project Coordinator.
+Continued active participation and provision of service is assumed to continue after the first year unless other arrangements are communicated to the project coordinator.